 If you want to learn about how a company competes on convenience, take a look at one of the biggest companies on the planet, Amazon.
 They are a case study for convenience.

 When you think of Amazon, you might think of low prices and big selection.
 I can name dozens of other companies, both online and brick-and-mortar that do the same thing.
 Amazon knows it competes with all retailers.
 So, they broke out of the low price and big selection game with convenience.
 They want to save time and make life easier for their customers.
 They created the Amazon Prime program that gets merchandise shipped to you, without shipping charges, in two days or less.
 They created the Dash button that allows you to purchase merchandise with the simple push of a button.
 They want to eliminate as many steps as possible from the time a customer is thinking about purchasing a product until that product is delivered.
 And, now they are setting up distribution centers throughout major cities that can get merchandise to you in two hours or less.
-Speed and simplicity is what they are about.
+Speed and simplicity are what they are about.

 So, regardless of the type of business you’re in, how can you create convenience for your customers?
 What would your customers define as convenience?
 Figure that out and you have another competitive strategy that will take you and your business to the next level.

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.